 Option 1: Credit Arranged through World Endeavors

 Through our collaboration with University of California Berkeley, World Endeavors interns can earn 3 credits by taking an online course alongside their international internship.
-During the summer session, World Endeavors internship participants can choose one of are two courses to be taken in conjunction with the internship experience.
+During the summer session, World Endeavors internship participants take the Global Citizenship course in conjunction with the internship experience.

 With this course, you will be able to add a new dimension to your internship experience: a reflection on global citizenship.
 You will be challenged to use your internship experience as an opportunity to critically explore cultural differences, modes of conduct and values.
 A series of audio-visual lectures, practical exercises, writing assignments, projects, and online group discussions will stimulate you to leave the comfort zone of what you are familiar with and to explore alternative views on right and wrong, good and bad and the beautiful and the ugly.
 The course will also encourage you to interact with locals and to engage with the city/region/country where you live during your internship.
 It is our hope that this course will help to increase your consciousness about the challenges of being a global citizen.

-Students are encouraged to consult with their academic advisor to see which major/minor or requirements these courses may fulfill.
+Students are encouraged to consult with their academic advisor to see which major/minor or requirements this course may fulfill.

-To receive credit from the University of California Berkeley and the World Endeavors internship program, interns must have completed one of the two courses above during their World Endeavors international internship.
+To receive credit from the University of California Berkeley and the World Endeavors internship program, interns must have completed the course above during their World Endeavors international internship.

 How is credit given?